Department of Natural Product Biosynthesis

 To use our self organizing map developed by Marc Jones in Payne et al. (2017) Nature Plants:

-Along with a variety of biochemical approaches to rapidly identify new biosynthetic genes in plants, we use state-of-the-art sequencing and bioinformatics techniques, often in collaboration with the Buell group at the University of Georgia.
+We use state-of-the-art sequencing and bioinformatics techniques, often in collaboration with the Buell group at the University of Georgia.

 Mechanism and evolution of biosynthetic pathways